Bonnet Switches

 There are occasionally vehicles where finding a good mounting location is simply not possible.

-When this is the case I often resort to a tilt switch on the bonnet lid that simply rolls a ball-bearing to connect the circuit when the angle changes.
-Again these as waterproof and reliable.
+When this is the case I often resort to a ball bearing tilt switch on the bonnet lid that simply connects the circuit when the angle changes.
+Again these are waterproof and reliable.

 Leave a Reply